ucl-cssb/cneta/README.md

 =============

 # Introduction
-This repository contains a set of programs to simulate and build phylogenetic trees from copy number alterations in tumour genomes from multiple samples of a patient.
+This repository contains a set of programs to simulate and build phylogenetic trees from copy number alterations (CNAs) in tumour genomes from multiple samples of a patient.

 NOTE: This repository is still under development and mainly for personal use currently.

 There are mainly 3 programs:
-* cnets: simulating SVs along a phylogenetic (coalescence) tree
+* cnets: simulating CNAs along a phylogenetic (coalescence) tree
 * cnetml: building phylogenetic trees from copy numbers with maximum likelihood approach
 * cnetmcmc: building phylogenetic trees from copy numbers with Bayesian MCMC approach